benscott/scratchpads-training/content/forums.rst

 3. Click *Save*

-4. To reply to a forum topic, click to enter the forum topic dicussion.
+4. To reply to a forum topic, click to enter the forum topic discussion.

     .. figure:: /_static/Forums1.jpg